Skip to Content

 Attaching Facings, Sleeves, and Zippers

-• Facing techniques stabilize necklines and create professional edges
+• Facing techniques stabilize edges and give you that boutique-quality finish

 Finishing Side Seams and Armholes